 NATIONAL ARENA AMATEUR CUP

-The National Arena Amateur Cup (NAAC) is a national arena tournament that was first played in 1987.
-In 2019 the Tournament and Arena committees launched the new NAAC format, a brand-new initiative aimed to inject excitement into the sport for present and future members.
+The National Arena Amateur Cup (NAAC) was established in 1987.
+However, in 2019, the USPA Tournament and Arena committees launched a new NAAC format.
 The idea grew out of discussions concerning how to attract and incentivize present players to play more, play longer and invest more time into the sport.
-The aspiration of the program is to extend local players’ investments into their home clubs and tournament structure and encourage inter-circuit and national play.
-The innovative 2019 NAAC format created an opportunity to showcase the accessibility of amateur polo and to motivate amateur players to participate longer and more frequently in USPA tournaments, at their home clubs, home circuits and nationally.
+The innovative new format created an opportunity to showcase the accessibility of amateur polo and to motivate amateur players to participate longer and more frequently in USPA tournaments, at their home clubs, home circuits and nationally.

 All amateur players rated -1 through 3 goals are eligible.
 In accordance with NAAC rules, no player may have a handicap higher than the upper limit of the event.
 Eligibility to play in the NAAC is based on a point system.
-Points are given to individuals playing in all USPA Arena Events – Circuit, Sanctioned and National.
+Points are given to individuals playing in all USPA Arena Events–Circuit, Sanctioned and National.
 Points are based on the number of teams and team standing in each tournament.
 All points are awarded to each team member, not the team as a whole.
-The more USPA arena tournaments a player competes in, the more points he or she will accrue.
+The more USPA arena tournaments a player competes in, the more points they will accrue.
 Once players commit to participate, the National Host Tournament Committee forms teams to compete at the 0- to 3-goal level of the tournament.

-Legends Polo Club will be taking advantage of the USPA's Tournament Support Program (TSP) for the National Arena Amateur Cup (NAAC), which provides eligible USPA Member Clubs with waived tournament fees, trophies or trophy reimbursements up to $1,200, one professional umpire and $2,500 in prize money at no extra cost.
+Legends Polo Club will be taking advantage of the USPA's Tournament Support Program (TSP) for the National Arena Amateur Cup (NAAC), which provides eligible USPA Member Clubs with waived tournament fees, trophies or trophy reimbursements, one professional umpire and $2,500 in prize money at no extra cost.

 The USPA originally created the Tournament Stimulus Package (TSP) to help member clubs host USPA events when the United States was emerging from the first wave of the COVID-19 crisis.
 The USPA wanted to continue to support member clubs with TSP benefits in 2022.
 Therefore, it extended and expanded TSP under a new name - the Tournament Support Program.
 Each USPA Member Club can obtain TSP benefits for two USPA events, with the option of a third under specific circumstances.

-Photo: 2021 National Arena Amateur Cup (NAAC) Champions: JD Boss Polo - Javier Insua, Sophie Michels, Rehan Kumble. ©David Murrell
+Photo: 2022 National Arena Amateur Cup (NAAC) Champions: Blazing Saddles - Mark Osburn, Sydney Morris, Marcus Murphy. ©David Murrell